Daggerpov/background-revolution/README.md

 ## How?

-Either run from one of our releases or the most recent code from your own machine like so:
+Either download the executable/zip file from one of our releases or run the most recent code from your own machine like so:

 - Make sure you have Python 3.8+ installed and added to `PATH`
 - Clone the repo on a computer running either Windows 10 or MacOS